spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-helm.md

 <!--NOTE-->

-The Helm project has ended support for Helm 2 in November of 2020.
+The Helm project has ended support for Helm 2 as of November, 2020.
-As of Spring Cloud Data Flow 2.7.0 the chart will be based on Helm 3, dropping support for Helm 2.
+As of Spring Cloud Data Flow 2.7.0, the chart is based on Helm 3, dropping support for Helm 2.

-Migration steps from Helm 2 to Helm 3 are required.
+You must migrate from Helm 2 to Helm 3.
-In preparation for the migration, it is advised to read the [Helm v2 to v3 Migration Guide](https://helm.sh/docs/topics/v2_v3_migration/) for more information.
+To prepare for the migration, you should read the [Helm v2 to v3 Migration Guide](https://helm.sh/docs/topics/v2_v3_migration/).
-Additionally, some helpful tips on data migration and upgrades can be found in the [post migration issues](https://docs.bitnami.com/tutorials/resolve-helm2-helm3-post-migration-issues/) article.
+Additionally, you can find some helpful tips on data migration and upgrades in the [post-migration issues](https://docs.bitnami.com/tutorials/resolve-helm2-helm3-post-migration-issues/) article.

 As of Spring Cloud Data Flow 2.6.1, the Bitnami team maintains the Helm chart.
-To report bugs and/or feature requests please do so using the [Bitnami Issue Tracker](https://github.com/bitnami/charts/issues).
+To report bugs or request features, use the [Bitnami Issue Tracker](https://github.com/bitnami/charts/issues).

 <!--END_NOTE-->

 Spring Cloud Data Flow offers a [Helm Chart](https://bitnami.com/stack/spring-cloud-dataflow/helm) for deploying the Spring Cloud Data Flow server and its required services to a Kubernetes Cluster.

-The following sections cover how to initialize `Helm` and install Spring Cloud Data Flow on a Kubernetes cluster.
+The following sections cover how to initialize Helm and install Spring Cloud Data Flow on a Kubernetes cluster.

 <!--TIP-->

-If using Minikube, see [Setting Minikube Resources](%currentPath%/installation/kubernetes/creating-a-cluster/#setting-minikube-resources) for details on CPU and RAM resource requirements.
+If you use Minikube, see [Setting Minikube Resources](%currentPath%/installation/kubernetes/creating-a-cluster/#setting-minikube-resources) for details on CPU and RAM resource requirements.

 <!--END_TIP-->

-### Installing the Spring Cloud Data Flow Server and Required Services
+### Installing Spring Cloud Data Flow Server and Required Services

 <!--TIP-->

-It is important to review the following documentation and adjust any parameter customizations that have been made for your environment or how they may differ from the legacy official Helm chart.
+You should review the following documentation and adjust any parameter customizations that have been made for your environment or how they may differ from the legacy official Helm chart.
 Value names, defaults, and so on may have changed during the Bitnami chart migration.
-More information can be found in the [Parameter](%currentPath%/installation/kubernetes/helm/#parameters) tables, [Upgrading](%currentPath%/installation/kubernetes/helm/#upgrading), and [Notable Changes](%currentPath%/installation/kubernetes/helm/#notable-changes) sections.
+You can find more information in the [Parameter](%currentPath%/installation/kubernetes/helm/#parameters) tables and the [Upgrading](%currentPath%/installation/kubernetes/helm/#upgrading) and [Notable Changes](%currentPath%/installation/kubernetes/helm/#notable-changes) sections.

 <!--END_TIP-->